manalotoj/angularjs/README.md

 This document provides [AngularJS](http://angularjs.org/) unit testing examples.
 The samples are authored in Visual Studio (VS) 2013 and test angularjs and javascript code contained in an ASP.NET MVC project.

 Tests are contained in a library project.
 The tests use Chutzpah as the test runner and Jasmine as the testing framework.
 Note that QUnit can be used instead of Jasmine.
+Tests will be created for the following AngularJS elements:

+- Controllers (refer to Sandbox.Tests.Javascript.Unit/App/Students/Controllers)
+- Routes (refer to Sandbox.Tests.Javascript.Unit/App/Students/Routes)
+- Directives (work in progress)
+- Filters (work in progress)

+Note that the tests refer to stupid-simple AngularJS code contained within Sandbox.UI.Main.
+All of the AngularJS code is contained within the App folder.
+It is organized with the intent that the containing ASP.NET MVC website would be comprised of multiple AngularJS single page applications (SPA) where each SPA corresponds to a grouping of functionality.
+For a large site, SPAs may align to top-level main menu items/tabs/etc. Each SPA is given the same name as there would only one SPA loaded/active at any given time.
+In the example, the name of the primary SPA module is 'sandbox'.

 #Required Software#